Wolstanton

-Wolstanton is a suburban town on the outskirts of Newcastle-under-Lyme, in the unparished area of Newcastle-under-Lyme, in the Newcastle-under-Lyme district, in the county of Staffordshire, England.
+Wolstanton is a village on the outskirts of Newcastle-under-Lyme, in the Newcastle-under-Lyme district, in the county of Staffordshire, England.

 History

-The Roman road the Rykeneld Street passed through Wolstanton.
+The Roman road Rykeneld Street passed through Wolstanton.

-Wolstanton is mentioned in the Norman Domesday book where it is listed amongst the lands belonging to the King.
+Wolstanton is mentioned in the Norman Domesday Book of 1086, where it is listed amongst the lands belonging to the King.
 The land consisted of work for 2 ploughs, 14 villeins, 2 bordars and a priest (who had his own plough).
 Woodland then was measured as being a league by a furlong.
-When tax had been paid (by Ælfgar before the conquest) then it was set at six pounds.
+When tax had been paid (by Ælfgar before the Norman Conquest) then it was set at six pounds.

 Wolstanton Church, dedicated to St Margaret, is of red freestone.
 Rebuilt in 1860, it incorporated the layout and substantial elements of the old medieval church that had occupied the same site.

 In 1931 the parish had a population of 15,002.
 On 1 April 1932 the parish was abolished and merged with Newcastle under Lyme.

 People and places

-One of the towns's many notable buildings is located on the corner of High Street and Nelson Street.
-During World War II and for some years afterwards, it was owned by the renowned Carr's Café and was daily frequented by the owners of many Stoke-on-Trent potteries who resided in the town.
+One of the village's many notable buildings is located on the corner of High Street and Nelson Street.
+During World War II and for some years afterwards, it was owned by the renowned Carr's Café and was daily frequented by the owners of many Stoke-on-Trent potteries who resided in the village.
 Ownership then passed to the District Bank (later incorporated into NatWest Bank) and subsequently Barclays Bank.
 Now it is known as Bank House, and is a retail outlet.
 A memorial plaque was unveiled there by Staffordshire Police in the summer of 2007 to commemorate the work of Henry Faulds, the fingerprint pioneer, who retired to live in the village at number 1 James Street and is buried at St Margaret's Church.

 The architect Absalom Reed Wood (1851–1922) designed some of Wolstanton's grander buildings, including St Andrew's Church at the top of Porthill Bank and several of the houses along the High Street, just before the Porthill 'border'.